What Is Input Lag And How To Reduce It

 Several factors contribute to input lag, including:

-Network Delay: Online gaming is susceptible to network latency, which can further contribute to input lag.
+- Network Delay: Online gaming is susceptible to network latency, which can further contribute to input latency.

 - Precision Matters: In competitive gaming, even a few milliseconds of delay can determine the outcome of a match.
 Games like Call of Duty or Fortnite require precise inputs with minimal lag.